mikezawitkowski/fireRiskSF/README.md

  - 7/11/2016
     - adding the list of SFFD data from SF Open Data.gov website https://data.sfgov.org/resource/kikm-y2iv.json
     - creating first exploratory data analysis notebook using the link above with pandas
+    - updating the data.sfgov.org json url to only provide fire links.
+After reviewing the live explorer online, it seems to make sense to make the core data for instances of fire risk prevention failure be final_priority=3 ('Emergency') and call_type_group='Fire'

+### TODOs and TASKS

+    - TODO: even though the above may only look at type=fire, in reality the non-fire emergencies calls are an input for training.
+Those need to be added back in
+    - check how many times a code 2 turns into a code 3 as the final priority
+    -